JNRowe/vim-configs/dein.rst

         \ 'on_cmd': ['Tabularize', 'AddTabularPipeline'],
     \ })

+..

-All 256 xterm colours with their RGB equivalents
+    “All 256 xterm colours with their RGB equivalents”

 .. code-block:: vim